Asari-chan

 Asari-chan (あさりちゃん) is a Japanese shōjo slice of life manga series by Mayumi Muroyama.
 With a total circulation of 28 million copies, it is one of the best-selling manga.
 It was adapted into an anime television series and an anime film.
 The TV series was produced by Toei Animation a subsidiary of Toei Company, and directed by Kazumi Fukushima.

+Plot

 The anime follows Asari, a normal but stupid elementary school fourth-grade girl who does not get along with her family.

 Manga

 The manga was written by Mayumi Muroyama and serialized from the August 1978 issue to the March 2014 issue of Shogakukan's Shogaku Ninensei magazine.
 During its serialization it was also published in several other Shogakukan magazines, including CoroCoro Comic, Pyonpyon, Ciao, Shogaku Ichinensei, Shogaku Sannensei, Shogaku Yonnensei, and Shogaku Gonensei.

 Anime

 The anime was produced by Toei Animation a subsidiary of Toei Company and directed by Kazumi Fukushima.
 It was first broadcast in Japan on 25 January 1982, with the end last farewell final episode broadcast on 28 February 1983.
 It was broadcast every Monday at 19:00 until 19:30 JST, with 54 episodes.
 The opening theme is Ano ko wa Asari-chan (あの子はあさりちゃん) by Yoko Maekawa and the ending theme is Watashi wa Onna no ko (私は女の子) also by Maekawa.